This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 - Standard Grip Mat

-If you do decided to customize, I suggest to select all the images and resize at once so they stay proportional.
+If you do decide to customize, I suggest to select all the images and resize at once so they stay proportional.

 Once you click on Make It, you will be taken to a preview screen of what your stickers will look like after they are printed and on a cutting mat.